Business unionism: Economic interests

 The unions only view their goal to protect immediate economic interests.
 These economic interests are restricted to getting higher wages, better working conditions, and job security.
 "In other words, the horizon of union action is straight-forward and short-term: to produce constant and immediate improvements in the material conditions of union members' lives."
 Business unions also do not seek worker input into technological changes that change the structure of the companies that employ workers.
 The result is an intense focus on the collective bargaining process, conducted according to rigid specifications.

-This outlook can be contrasted with social unionism, a union movement which seeks to improve life overall for workers—for example by struggling against racial discrimination in the workplace.
+This outlook can be contrasted with social unionism, a union movement that seeks to improve life overall for workers—for example by struggling against racial discrimination in the workplace.

 Rights vs. powers

 Centrally-controlled business unions tend to advocate for workers' "rights", a set of enumerated conditions to which workers are entitled.
-Large federations felt it was crucial to appeal to all citizens in general who believed in "equal rights" and were held at jeopardy by corrupt administrators.
+Large federations felt it was crucial to appeal to all citizens in general who believed in "equal rights" and were held in jeopardy by corrupt administrators.
 If these rights are violated, the worker may begin a process of complaints that ultimately yields compensation.
 A consequence of this outlook is that instead of simply organizing and demanding power on the shop floor, workers follow a pre-determined system that does not allow major changes in the workplace.

 Source of workers' problems

-The unions define the problems of the members' as being from the particularly greedy employers.
+Business unions often attribute workers' issues to employer practices in resource distribution rather than systemic factors.
 They also blame the unfair distribution of the surplus through the work process.
 They are not radical in their outlook and do not blame the capitalist system as a whole for these problems.
 They also do not believe in a radical change to the system.
-The solution for business unionists is to negotiate a fair distribution of the surplus and reduce social inequality not eliminate it.
+Business unionists generally aim to negotiate for fair distribution and address inequality within existing structures.

 Politics

 Business unionism is also viewed as being non-partisan, although members tend to be "liberal" politically.
 It is believed that to adopt political allegiances would divide union members.
-The unions would make political allegiances based on pragmatism, supporting different parties on an issue by issue basis, but refusing to offer permanent allegiances.
+The unions would make political allegiances based on pragmatism, supporting different parties on an issue-by-issue basis, but refusing to offer permanent allegiances.

 There is a tendency to think business unionism is automatically non-militant but that is not true.
-Business unions have used direct action to get results for their members.
-But business unions use strikes and direct actions differently than social unions.
+Business unions may use negotiations, strikes, or other methods to achieve results for members.
+However, business unions use strikes and direct actions differently than social unions.
 Business unions tend to only use strikes to exert and maintain their bargaining position.
-Business unions though tend to be more cooperative with management and identify workers' interest as being with the employers' success.
+Business unions often seek cooperative approaches with management, viewing stable employer-employee relations as beneficial.